Get the kit — A$297

 3. Use templates and structure

 A structured progress note template reduces the cognitive load of remembering what to include.
 Templates with prompts ("Goal referenced:", "Prompting level:", "Response:") support consistent documentation.
-The SIL Rescue Kit's Shift Notes template (Document 36) provides this structure in a format aligned to NDIS Commission requirements.
+The Complete SIL Kit's Shift Notes template (Document 36) provides this structure in a format aligned to NDIS Commission requirements.

 4. Respond to non-compliant notes quickly and constructively